-Day 1: Your flight descending over the final Himalayan ridge brings you to Paro International Airport, elevation 7500 feet.
+Your flight, descending over the final Himalayan ridge, brings you to Paro International Airport, elevation 7500 feet.

 Your Druk Air experience has been highlighted with breathtaking views of Himalayan peaks, including the sacred Mount Chomolhari and Jitchu Drake in Bhutan.

-Your excitement mounts and you are received at Paro Airport by your tour representative, visas are processed and you are escorted to your hotel for lunch and check-in.
-After lunch visit the National Museum (Ta-Dzong).
+Your excitement mounts and you are received at Paro Airport by your tour representative, visas are processed. and you are escorted to your hotel for lunch and check-in.
+After lunch, visit the National Museum (Ta-Dzong).
 Once the watchtower for the Rinpung Dzong, it was converted into the National Museum in 1968.
 The conch shaped museum stands on a promontory overlooking the Paro valley in all its glory.
-On the way back visit the Paro Rinpung Dzong.
-“Fortress of the heap of jewels”.
+On the way back, visit the Paro Rinpung Dzong., “Fortress of the heap of jewels.”
 A flagstone path rises gradually from a beautiful wooden bridge with shingle roofing and abutted by two guardhouses.
-Today the Dzong is the seat of the district administration as well as the home for the monastic school.
-Evening we visit Paro town, built in traditional architecture with rows of shops.
+Today, the dzong is the seat of the district administration, as well as the home for the monastic school.
+Evening, we visit Paro town, built in traditional architecture, with rows of shops.
 Enjoy dinner at a cozy restaurant.
-Review itinerary with guide and overnight at hotel.
+Review itinerary with guide.

-Day 3: Depart Thimphu for Khuruthang.
+Depart Thimphu for Khuruthang.
 On the way we view the Memorial Chorten on the river bank below our winding road.
-We cross Dochula Pass at 10,500ft as prayer flags send prayers on the wind.
+We cross Dochula Pass at 10,500 ft as prayer flags send prayers on the wind.
 Here we enjoy spectacular views of the Eastern Himalayan Mountains.
-Continue on to our campsite where we enjoy a picnic lunch.
-After lunch, drive down to Punakha and visit the Dzong.
-The Punakha Dzong, “Palace of Great Happiness”is the former winter Capital and at present day hosts the administrative seat of the district.
-Also, the Dzong is the winter residence of the central monastic body and its Chief Abbot.
-The Dzong lies between two rivers, the Pochu and Mochu, male and female rivers…the location is strategic.
-It was built in 1637 AD It was here on 17th December 1907, Bhutan’s first king was crowned.
-Return to our campsite and our high altitude tents, warm sleeping bags and gourmet Bhutanese dinner.
-Enjoy forklore- song- dance – local brews.
+Continue on to our campsite, where we enjoy a picnic lunch.
+After lunch, drive down to Punakha and visit the dzong.
+The Punakha Dzong, “Palace of Great Happiness,” is the former winter capitol and, at present day, hosts the administrative seat of the district.
+Also, the dzong is the winter residence of the central monastic body and its Chief Abbot.
+The dzong lies between two rivers, the Pochu and Mochu, male and female rivers: The location is strategic.
+It was built in 1637 AD.
+It was here on 17th December 1907, Bhutan’s first king was crowned.
+Return to our campsite and our high- altitude tents, warm sleeping bags, and gourmet Bhutanese dinner.
+Enjoy folklore- song- dance – local brews.

-Day 4: Today our trek begins at Punakha, with the gradual climb through chirpine forests.
+Today, our trek begins at Punakha, with the gradual climb through chirpine forests.
 On the way, visit the remote village of Dompala.
 Trek the virgin blue pine forest that blankets 70% of Bhutan; which is the least deforested country in the world.
-Enjoy picnic lunch and continue our trek on to Limukha for our campsite for the night, treking for approximate 5 hours.
-Watch for wildlife and tropical and high altitude flowers along the way.
+Enjoy picnic lunch and continue our trek on to Limukha for our campsite for the night, trekking for approximate 5-hours.
+Watch for wildlife and tropical and high- altitude flowers along the way.
 Song, dance, great food and conversation by the campfire.
 Sleep well.

-Day 5: The trail today takes you through rhododendron and oak forested area.
+The trail today takes you through rhododendron and oak forested area.
 Tropical foliage surrounds your path.
-Our trek is 6 hours today.
-Enroute we pass the three buildings of Drukpa Kuenly Lhakhang.
-Here in a cave within one of the temples is the body print of Guru Rimpoche.
+Our trek is 6-hours today.
+In route, we pass the three buildings of Drukpa Kuenly Lhakhang.
+Here in a cave within one of the temples is the body print of Guru Rinpoche.
 An awesome sight in the Himalayan Mountain Kingdom of the Thunder Dragon.
 Overnight and dinner at camp in Chungsaka.

-Day 6: Depart Chungsaka after buckwheat pancake breakfast toward our goal today, Samtengang.
+Depart Chungsaka after buckwheat pancake breakfast toward our goal today: Samtengang.
 The trail now takes you through the village of Sha Wangdi.
 Look for monkeys and wild orchids along the path, as well as exotic birds.
 Set up camp at Samtengang by the lake side.
-This day is about a 5 hour trek and tonight you will relax and unwind by the fire and enjoy the companionship of fellow trekkers.
+This day is about a 5-hour trek and tonight you will relax and unwind by the fire and enjoy the companionship of fellow trekkers.

-Day 7: Our final day of trek today as we leave Samtengang for Wangdiphodrang.
+Our final day of trek today as we leave Samtengang for Wangdiphodrang.
 The trail now drops down to reach the road.
 Here our van is waiting to drive us to our hotel for the evening, the Dragons Nest Resort.
-Hot bath tonight, excellent Bhutanese cuisine, and wonderful balcony views from your hotel room, overlooking the river and pristine village and Wandi Dzong.
+Hot bath tonight, excellent Bhutanese cuisine, and wonderful balcony views from your hotel room, overlooking the river. the and pristine village, and Wandi Dzong.

-Day 8: Breakfast and drive to Thimphu. we will stop to see the Tarkin, the national animal of Bhutan, and enjoy local archers at play.
-Check into the hotel, enjoy a leisure lunch, and make a visit to the Textile Museum, Paper Making house, and incense factory.
+Breakfast and drive to Thimphu. we will stop to see the tarkin, the national animal of Bhutan, and enjoy local archers at play.
+Check into the hotel, enjoy a leisure lunch, and make a visit to the Textile Museum, paper making house, and incense factory.
 Visit Simtokha Dzong.
 This is one of the oldest fortresses in Bhutan.
 It was built in 1629 A.D.
 It houses the largest monastic schools in the country.
-You will have an opportunity to shop and visit the Handicrafts Emporium where Bhutanese textiles and other arts are displayed and can be purchased.
+You will have an opportunity to shop and visit the Handicrafts Emporium, where Bhutanese textiles and other arts are displayed and can be purchased.
 Your guide will assist you with any special interest.
-Tonight, after dinner you may wish to explore Thimphu, or visit the Health Spa for sauna and steam bath.
+Tonight, after dinner, you may wish to explore Thimphu, or visit the Health Spa for sauna and steam bath.
 Enjoy.

 We hope you enjoyed Samten-Gang Trek.